Optimization Function Classes

 Smoothness (L-smooth)

-A differentiable function is -smooth if is -Lipschitz:
+A differentiable function is -smooth if and only if is -Lipschitz:

 Equivalently, for all :